Bio

 Artist Statement:

-This foundational premise has led me, most recently, to explore questions about memory, loss, and community transformation via pinhole camera photography and storytelling in urban and rural communities and about belonging at the intersection of wilderness, indigeneity, and sustainability via storytelling and everyday performance along the entire 2000 miles of the Rio Grande watershed.
+This foundational premises and practices have led me, most recently, to explore questions about memory, loss, and community transformation via pinhole camera photography and storytelling in urban and rural communities and about belonging at the intersection of wilderness, indigeneity, and sustainability via storytelling and everyday performance along the entire 2000 miles of the Rio Grande watershed.

 CV: (available upon request)